Annie Jones (actor): Career

-Professionally taking the stage name Annie Jones, she undertook some modelling, before beginning acting at aged 17 in the title role in the film drama Run Chrissie Run!
+Professionally taking the stage name Annie Jones, she undertook some modelling, including an appearance in the music video for the Huxton Creepers song "Pretty Flamingo" in 1987.
+Jones began acting at aged 17 in the title role in the film drama Run Chrissie Run!
 She then appeared in television roles on The Henderson Kids (1985), and Sons and Daughters (1985–1986) as Jesse Campbell.

 Jones auditioned for the role of Charlene Mitchell (which she lost to Kylie Minogue) in the television soap opera Neighbours, at age 19.
 She eventually landed the role of Jane Harris in 1986, and would continue in that role until 1989.
 Jones received the Logie Award for Most Popular Actress for the role.
 In April 1988, Jones presented a report on the opening day of World Expo 88 for Network Ten.

-Post-Neighbours in 1990, she played an opal miner's daughter in an episode of TV series The Flying Doctors and played the title role in the drama miniseries Jackaroo, which won her a second Logie Award for Most Popular Actress in a Telemovie or Mini-series in 1991.
+Post-Neighbours in 1990, Jones played Lorna Jackson, an opal miner's daughter and brief love interest for Dr David Radclife (Brett Climo), in an episode of TV series The Flying Doctors.
+She also played Clare Mallory in the drama miniseries Jackaroo, which won her a second Logie Award for Most Popular Actress in a Telemovie or Mini-series in 1991.
+She guested in an episode of Bony in 1992 as Sarah, who Jones described as "an insecure 'surfie chick'".
 She also starred as Eva Kovac in the historical mini-series Snowy (1993).

 Jones starred as Allie Carter in the Australian sitcom Newlyweds with Christopher Gabardi in 1993 and 1994.
+In February 1996, Jones played rape survivor Alison Hart in the Halifax f.p. telemovie "Without Consent".
+Jones described the role as "a really fantastic opportunity to do something really gritty."
 She guest starred in The Adventures of Lano & Woodley in 1997.

 Jones played mother Sue Green in children's television series Pig's Breakfast, and appeared in the Mortified episode "Mother in the Nude" (2006).